rushikesh26june/ruby_assignment/README.md

     a.
 Run driver.py
     b.
 Run Postman to invoke the application at `localhost:5000/invoke_master`
     c.
 Send a POST request: with the required input specified in 'input.json'

+4.	**More Updates (Pending)**:
+    a.
+User can give multiple inputs (Update Master table in batch).
+Current implemenation takes json for a single row entry.
+    b.
+Logging is only done in console.
+Minor changes will push the logs to a file in the source directory.
+Can push the logs to databse as well
+    c.
+Although, database with grand-parent and parent table has been created.
+It is not maintained by the application now.
+Have menthods defined for it.
+Minor changes would help update other tables as well.